-• Track non-licensed lawyers.
-Law societies should track the labour market outcomes of lawyers who do not end up in law, to inform policy making.
-National household and labour force surveys tend to be too general to provide this information; regulatory bodies' administrative data and membership surveys likely provide the best opportunity to gain insight into the market status of these "lost" lawyers.
-Understanding the types of employment opportunities that non-licensed, foreign-educated lawyers pursue could be used to inform government and regulator policy making.
+Track non-licensed law graduates.
+The NCA, law schools and/or regulators should make a joint effort to track the labour market outcomes of law school graduates who do not become licensed as lawyers.
+National household and labour force surveys tend to be too general to provide this information; regulatory bodies' administrative data and membership surveys likely provide the best opportunity to gain insight into the market status of these "lost" lawyers (i.e., those lawyers who begin the licensure process but never complete it).
+Understanding the types of employment opportunities that non-licensed, internationally and domestically educated lawyers pursue could be used to inform government and regulator policy making.